Einstore/carthage-cache/README.md

-# Speedster
+# carthage-cache
-Headless CI written in Swift (work in progress)
+Carthage cache server and cli written in Swift with the help of Vapor